MarcOri193/kelvin_weather_converter_js_variables_project/README.md

-With my initial knowledge of JavaScript, I’ve created a tool to convert Kelvin to Celsius, then to Fahrenheit.
+By practicing variables and printing to the console, with my initial knowledge of JavaScript, I’ve created a tool to convert Kelvin to Celsius, then to Fahrenheit.